How To Get Sales On Etsy & Keep Growing

-Scaling a hobby into a profitable business is difficult, especially when you’re selling on Etsy, one of the most popular online seller platforms out there.
+Scaling a hobby into a profitable business is difficult, especially when you’re selling on Etsy, one of the most popular online selling platforms out there.
 If you’ve landed here, you’re probably looking for ways to differentiate yourself from the competition, make a name for yourself, and turn more interested buyers into lifelong shoppers.

 Keep reading to get all the tips for selling on Etsy you need, including tips on how to get found in Etsy search results, draw people to your store from other online platforms, and redirect interested shoppers to your store if they favorite and forget your store (or abandon their online shopping carts altogether.)